How to plan a loft conversion

 • Prepare for disruption: Bear in mind that the conversion may impact your whole home (for example, you may need to relocate a water tank from the loft or get fire doors fitted).

-• Make a schedule: Once you have scheduled any structural work, remember to add time for any additional jobs, such as painting and decorating.
+• Make a schedule: Once you've scheduled any structural work, remember to add time for any finishing jobs, such as painting and decorating.

 • Keep your neighbours on side: Set their expectations by agreeing start and finish times, and letting them know when certain parts of the building process will happen.
-Getting them on your side will be particularly useful if you need to get a Party Wall Agreement, which applies if your loft wall is shared with the neighbour – this can be a lengthy and costly process if they're not happy with the plans.
+Getting them on side will be particularly useful if you need a Party Wall Agreement (this applies if your loft wall is shared with the neighbour).
+It can be a lengthy and costly process if they're not happy with the plans.

 Builders finish